-Isabella died on 12th October 1906.
-George Williamson Bruce died on the 20th September 1908.
-Both are buried in Carlton North Cemetery.
+Isabella died on 12th October 1906 and is buried in Carlton North Cemetery site MGC-BAP-Comp-C-No-108.
+George Williamson Bruce died on the 20th September 1908 and is buried in Carlton North Cemetery site BAP C111.

 John Munro Bruce